 She had given me her phone number.
 I called her, I don’t remember why now, and Jonathan answered.
 A little confused, I asked in my broken Spanish if I had called the correct number.
 That was the beginning of us getting to know one another.

 They lived 2 1/2 hours away, so I only saw them on the weekends.
 They came Saturdays to have Bible study with a family, the four ladies seated on the front left.
-They spent the night at their home and were at First Baptist for service at 9am.
-When it was over, they left immediately for Mayfield, KY for the 2nd service and then traveled to Paducah for the last one and then back home.
+They spent the night in town and then had service at 9am each Sunday morning.
+When it was over, they left immediately for for the 2nd service, which was in a town 2 1/2 hours away and then traveled to the last one 30 minutes further and then 30 minutes back home.
 Three worship services in three different cities in one day.
 (I went once with them.
 It was exhausting!)

 I began spending Saturdays with them.
 Then one Sunday I asked Jonathan innocently if he would give me guitar lessons.
 Promise I wanted to learn, honest!
 I even had my own guitar!
 He agreed.
 Our time together consisted of 5-minute guitar lessons and the rest we spent talking with our guitars in our lap.
 Never did learn how to play the guitar any better.
 Ended up selling it a few months after we were married.

 Come to find out, my mother and father-in-law have the same story.
 She asked him for lessons, still doesn’t know how to play the guitar, but has been married for more than 40 years.
-I’m thankful he taught Jonathan how to play!
+I’m thankful Jonathan’s dad taught him how to play!

 About 6 years earlier, I had learned that if it was God’s desire that I marry, He had the perfect person for me.
 And since He created marriage, I could trust Him to know who was the best for me and wait until that moment.
 So I began to pray.

 But Jonathan had no desire to be a pastor.
-After a lifetime of seeing the difficulties that ministry brought, he desired to serve the Lord in another way.
+His father pastored for 40 years.
+Jonathan had first-hand experience of the difficulties that comes along with it.
+He desire to serve the Lord with his life in another way.
 But I soon realized that Jonathan was whom I wanted to marry.

 December 25th, 2010.